 Mirabell Palace is situated on the Eastern banks of the Salzach River, only a short walk from the historical centre.
 The entrance to the Mirabell Gardens is next to the Landestheater (Schwarzsteinstraße 22).

-The Marble Hall is open from 8 a.m. to 4 p.m. on Mondays, Wednesdays and Thursdays and from 1 p.m. to 4 p.m. on Fridays (except when there are weddings obviously).
+The Marble Hall is open from 8 a.m. to 4 p.m. on Mondays, Wednesdays and Thursdays, and from 1 p.m. to 4 p.m. on Tuesdays and Fridays (except when there are weddings obviously).
 There are classical concerts almost every night, tickets starting from 32 euros.
 Book in advance!

 The Gardens can be visited daily from 6 a.m. to dusk.
 Come early in the morning or an hour or two before closing time to beat the crowds.
 Note that the Dwarf Garden and the Hedge Theater are closed in winter.